scootcho/portfolio-landing/source/_posts/2014-07-03-lesson-1-twitter-api.markdown

 2 hrs

-Today I received the first lesson from the <a href="https://www.makeitwithcode.com/" target="_blank">MakeItWithCode</a> team.
+Today I received the first lesson from the [MakeItWithCode][miwc] team.
 The lesson briefly covers some basics for beginners such as linux commands and run `bundle` to install Ruby gems.
-But the emphasis of this course is to build things so it dives striaght into the <a href="https://github.com/sferik/twitter" target="_blank">Twitter Ruby Gem</a>, which I like.
+But the emphasis of this course is to build things so it dives striaght into the [Twitter Ruby Gem][twgem], which I like.

-You'll need to signup for a <a href="https://dev.twitter.com/apps/new" target="_blank">Twitter Developer Account</a> to access the API.
+You'll need to signup for a [witter Developer Account][twdev] to access the API.
 Once that's done, use the keys from the Twitter Developer Account in your code.

 <!--more-->